CrossRef/rest-api-doc/README.md

 - v56, 2018-01-26, add info on frequency of indexing
 - v57, 2018-02-01, document ISBN filter
 - v58, 2018-02-13, document `reference-visibility` filter for `/works` and `/members` routes
+- v59, 2018-02,13, added info about Mtedata Plus service.
+Corrected spelling.
+Added example of using `reference-visibility` filter.